dyordyor/dyordyor/dyordyor-chrome-extension/README.md

-# dyordyor Chrome Extension
+# dyordyor - Chrome Extension

-dyordyor is a Google Chrome extension that enhances your browsing experience by displaying tweets related to a web page from official accounts and famous influencers.
+dyordyor has a Google Chrome extension that enhances your browsing experience by displaying tweets related to a web page from official accounts and famous influencers.
 This README provides information about the extension, its features, and instructions on how to install it.

 ## Features